Written by: Lawrence Flick

 But where are you if the other driver didn’t have the required car insurance?

-Flick Law Firm has recovered money for people injured by uninsured motorists.
+Lawrence Flick is the founder of Flick Law Firm and has recovered money for people injured by uninsured motorists.
 If you or someone you love was seriously injured, disabled, or killed in a traffic accident caused by an underinsured or uninsured motorist, consult with Flick Law Firm today.
 We have been successfully handling car accident cases since 1995, and we will work to help you obtain fair compensation for your accident-related damages.